-- Have you ever had cookies that spread too much?
+- Have you ever made a cookie recipe that was not supposed to spread and yet the cookies spread too much?
 Or cookies that are too dry and crumbly?

 Did you know that quite often your butter is the main culprit?

-Butter adds so much flavor to cookies that is why we always prefer butter over margarine or veg shortening etc. But Butter has a lower melting point than shortening or margarine.
+Butter adds flavor to cookies.
+That is why we always prefer butter over margarine or veg shortening, etc. But butter has a lower melting point than shortening or margarine.
 That is why butter cookies spread a lot more than cookies made with shortening.
-So if you want thin spread out cookie definitely go for that butter but if you looking for a firm crisp cookie try shorting or even margarine.
+So, if you want a thin spread-out cookie, definitely go with butter.
+But if you are looking for a firm crisp cookie, try shorting or even margarine.

-You will notice that most cookie recipes will say use unsalted butter, that’s because most manufactures add different quantities of salt making it hard to decide how much more salt you need.
-So the best practice with baking cookies or any dessert for that matter is to use unsalted butter – that keep you in control of how much is in there.
+You will notice that most baking recipes will say use unsalted butter.
+That’s because most manufacturers add different quantities of salt, making it hard to decide how much more salt you need.
+So, the best practice with baking cookies, or any dessert for that matter, is to use unsalted butter.
+This keeps you in control of how much salt is in there.

 When creaming firm room temperature butter – it will start slow but it will cream beautifully.

-You must cream it for about 3 to 5 minutes.
+You must cream it for about 2 to 3 minutes.

-- When creaming soft room temperature butter – it will cream very fast into a sloppy mixture – struggling to combine the sugar – cookies with this mixture will spread more easily.
-Further more, if you cream this for 3 to 5 minutes you will most definitely have flat spread out cookies.
+- When creaming soft room temperature butter – it will cream very fast into a sloppy mixture – struggling to combine the sugar.
+Cookies with this mixture will spread more easily.
+Furthermore, if you cream this for 2 to 3 minutes you will most definitely have flat spread-out cookies.

-- Cookies with soft butter will give a more chewy cookie.
+- Cookies with soft butter will be chewier.

-- Dry and crumbly cookies most often can be the result of not creaming your butter and sugar resulting in sugar granules that melt in the cookie making them crumbly and eventually dry.
+- Dry and crumbly cookies most often can be the result of not creaming your butter and sugar.
+This results in sugar granules that melt in the cookie making them crumbly and eventually dry.

 What is the right temperature for butter?

-especially happens in places with high humidity.
-The butter has soften to almost about to melt.
+Typically happens in places with high humidity.
+The butter has softened to almost to a melt.
 If you indent your finger in it will spread.